abhi27601/FlightAssignment/README.md

 4. Webpack bundling

 # Flight Application
-Flight web app is Client-side application.
+Flight web app is Server-side application.
 Server is built on express.
+Fetching data is handled at client-side.
-This application uses Firebase API google Auth for authentication.
+This application uses Firebase API - google Auth for authentication.
 Once you log in using gmail you will be presented with Dashboard of all the filght details. you are able to filter the flights using launch_Year,launch_success,land_success.
 Used Redux for storing auth state, flights , filters.